-- promoting competition, for example by removing technical barriers to entry and participation in the wholesale market
+- promoting competition, for example by removing technical barriers to entry and participation in the wholesale market;

 The charter builds on the well-established relationship and will help ensure that together we effectively deliver on our joint objective across our day-to-day, market design and compliance work.
-The relationship charter helps both organisations to work effectively and efficiently in developing and delivering the system operator service and improvements to the wholesale market over time.
+The relationship charter helps both organisations to work effectively and efficiently in developing and delivering the SO service and improvements to the wholesale market over time.